luminis-ams/azure-workshop-oai-qa/README.md

 * [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli)

 > If you are following the live hands-on workshop, you will be provided with a free Azure subscription.
-> Make sure you send us your email address through [this form](https://forms.office.com/e/A7AK9efySs) so we can send you the invitation
 >
 > If you are following the workshop on your own, you will need to have an Azure subscription.
 You can create a free Azure subscription [here](https://azure.microsoft.com/en-us/free/).